ctong5/chatsy/README.md

 npm start:dev

 Run the app simultaneously in multiple browsers from same port.
 Enter username and message.
-Click send icon to begin chatting!
+Click "send" icon to begin chatting!
 ```